Tips for masters to avoid sport integrity pitfalls

 - Understanding the Therapeutic Use Exemption (TUE) requirements

 As Cooper suggests, if you’re a master with young sportsters of your own, you’re also in a great position to educate our next generation.

-You can do this via our Parent’s Guide to Clean Sport and by supporting your children, grandchildren, nieces, nephews and neighbours to simply have fun on the sporting field.
+You can do this via the Play by the Rules website and by supporting your children, grandchildren, nieces, nephews and neighbours to simply have fun on the sporting field.
 The ‘Let Kids be Kids’ campaign is a great resource for parents and clubs.

 Interested in playing masters sport at a more competitive level?

 There are three key Masters Games in 2022 for Aussie masters to get excited about: